 The M/S NoGAPS will be a ship that operates commercially in the Nordic region and the project partners (particularly Yara and BWEK) involved in that operation have significant strategic interests in ensuring that the ship contributes to the spread of zero-emission ammonia-powered shipping.

 Partners phase 1 (2020–2021)

 To bring shipping in line with the Paris Climate Agreement, the maritime sector needs to reduce CO2 emissions by 50 % by 2050.
 This requires major advancements in technology as well as shifts in business models and in the ways of operating, including in the interface between land and sea.

 To support innovation and collaboration in this interface, Nordic Innovation formulated a NOK 8 million Nordic Innovation Mobility Mission with the aim of decarbonising Nordic ports, transport of people and goods – on and between sea and land.
-Five projects were awarded support in March 2020.
+The NoGAPS project as one of five projects that were awarded support in March 2020.

 Due to the promising results from the first phase, Nordic Innovation decided to extend the project co-funding for 24 months as part of our continued work with mobility and connectivity in the Nordic region.